With a mix of Saban and swag, Collins takes over at Temple

 Collins, 46, bounced around the south, including a year as director of player personnel for Nick Saban at Alabama, before becoming one of the most respected defensive coordinators in college football.

 Rhule became head coach at Temple in 2013, leading the program to unprecedented success.
 The last two seasons, the Owls have won 20 games, appeared in the American Athletic Conference title game twice and won the AAC last year.
-He left after to take the Baylor job and his one hope for a replacement was someone who would respect what was already in place.
+He left to take the Baylor job and his one hope for a replacement was someone who would respect what was already in place.

 “We won because of our process and our system and the way that we did things.
 And the kids that we had.
 And I love those kids.
 I didn’t want anybody to come in and tear down everything that they had built.
 Not what I had built, but that they had built,” Rhule said.